-Setting up the Julius Voice Recognition Engine
+Julius Speech Recognition Engine Settings

-Setting up the Julius Voice Recognition Engine #
+Julius Speech Recognition Engine Settings #

-.mdf Configuration #
+.mdf settings #

-Plugin_Julius_conf, Plugin_Julius_lang (Required)
+Plugin_Julius_conf, Plugin_Julius_lang (required)

-Combinations supported by the default model:
+Combinations supported by the default models:

 • dnn, ja